News and Events Menu

 Story by Curran Umphrey | Photo by Anna Waters

-Student researchers are the backbone of the 34 labs housed in the O’Neal Comprehensive Cancer Center at UAB.
+Student researchers are the backbone of the 34 labs housed in the UAB O’Neal Comprehensive Cancer Center.
 These researchers take innovative ideas and turn them into groundbreaking discoveries that are used around the world to treat cancer.

 Shannon E. Meier, a doctoral candidate at UAB, gravitated toward cancer after testing out three different areas of research during her student rotations.
 In 2016, she decided to join the O’Neal Cancer Center in its mission to become a national leader in cancer research.